ITS333y2014/manual/lab01.md

 2. Set the Application name, Company Domain, and Project location.
 ![Set app name](https://raw.githubusercontent.com/its333y2014/manual/master/figures/0102.png)

 3. Select the form factor, and the minimum Android SDK version.
+Set the minimum SDK to **API 19: Android 4.4 (Kitkat)**.
 ![Set SDK version](https://raw.githubusercontent.com/its333y2014/manual/master/figures/0103.png)

 4. Select the type of activity to be created with the project.